-Reactive air brazing (RAB) process of ceramics was developed since the early 2000s because high temperature electrochemical devices were increasingly emerging, such as solid oxide fuel cells (SOFCs), gas separators and reformers, and ion transport membrane system.
-Accordingly, the reactive air wetting (RAW) and RAB of oxide ceramics were dominantly investigated.
-Starting from the introduction of advantages of RAB process, thermal expansion coefficients (TECs) of related materials, and estimation of TECs of Ag-based composite fillers, the RAW and RAB of ceramics are reviewed by classifying the employed ceramic materials, mainly involving yttria-stabilized zirconia (YSZ), perovskite oxides, Al2O3 and non-oxide ceramics.
-In particular, the RAW and RAB processes, interfacial microstructures, reaction products, as well as joint reliability (including joint strength, fracture energy, gas tightness and high-temperature aging resistance) are highlighted for understanding interfacial behavior and joint performances and developing application-oriented brazing technology.
-Finally, some helpful conclusions are drawn after summarizing the RAB of oxide ceramics, the prospects for RAB of SiC and high-entropy oxide ceramics are put forward after summarizing the RAB of oxide and non-oxide ceramics, and several aspects are proposed for promoting the development and application of RAB technology.
+The reactive air brazing (RAB) process of ceramics was developed in the early 2000s because high-temperature electrochemical devices, such as solid oxide fuel cells (SOFCs), gas separators, reformers, and ion transport membrane systems, are increasingly emerging.
+Accordingly, the reactive air wetting (RAW) and RAB of oxide ceramics have been investigated.
+Starting from the introduction of the advantages of the RAB process, the thermal expansion coefficients (TECs) of related materials, and the estimation of the TECs of Ag-based composite fillers, the RAW and RAB of ceramics are reviewed by classifying the employed ceramic materials, which mainly include yttria-stabilized zirconia (YSZ), perovskite oxides, Al2O3, and nonoxide ceramics.
+In particular, the RAW and RAB processes, interfacial microstructures, reaction products, and joint reliability (including joint strength, fracture energy, gas tightness, and high-temperature aging resistance) are highlighted for understanding interfacial behavior and joint performance and developing application-oriented brazing technology.
+Finally, some helpful conclusions are drawn after summarizing the RAB of oxide ceramics.
+The prospects for RAB of SiC and high-entropy oxide ceramics are proposed after summarizing the RAB of oxide and nonoxide ceramics, and several aspects are proposed for promoting the development and application of RAB technology.

 Two-dimensional nanomaterials (2DNMs) have attracted significant research interest due to their outstanding structural properties, which include unique electrical nanostructures, large surface areas, and high surface reactivity.
 These adaptable materials have outstanding physicochemical characteristics, making them useful in a variety of applications such as gas-sensing, electronics, energy storage, and catalysis.
 Extensive research has been conducted in the pursuit of high-performance room-temperature (RT) gas sensors with good selectivity, high sensitivity, long-term stability, and rapid response/recovery kinetics.
 Metal oxides, transition metal chalcogenides, MXenes, graphene, phosphorene, and boron nitride have all been discovered as 2DNMs with strong potential for gas sensors.
 This review presents an in-depth analysis of current advances in 2DNM research.
 It includes synthetic techniques, structural stabilities, gas-sensing mechanisms, critical performance parameters, and factors influencing gas-sensing capabilities of 2DNMs.
 Furthermore, the present study emphasizes structural engineering and optimization methodologies that improve gas-sensing performance.
 It also highlights current challenges and outlines future research directions in the domain of tailoring 2DNMs for advanced RT gas sensors.
 This systematically designed comprehensive review article aims to provide readers with profound insights into gas detection, thereby inspiring the generation of innovative ideas to develop cutting-edge 2DNMs-based gas sensors.